NA-MIC/ProjectWeek/PW36_2022_Virtual/Projects/CIP_Update/README.md

 - Visualization of scale-space particles and labelmaps
 - Integrated workflows to end-to-end clinical evaluation

-In the current preview versions of 3D Slicer (4.13.0) CIP fails to load the following CIP modules because Slicer's "Editor" module has been removed.
+In the current preview versions of 3D Slicer (4.13.0) parts of CIP fail to load the following CIP modules because Slicer's "Editor" module has been removed.

 CIP_CalciumScoring